 ARTICLE VII.
 BOARD OF TRUSTEES AND OFFICERS

-1. Size and Function.
-There shall be nine (9) Trustees who, between meetings of the membership, shall have general charge of the property of the church and the conduct of all its business affairs and the control of its administration, subject to these Bylaws, including the appointment of such committees and committee chairpersons as it deems necessary.
-All members of the Board shall be members of the church.
+1. Size and Function. ,Beginning with March 2011, two trustees shall be elected each year to replace three (3) outgoing Trustees until the total number of Trustees becomes six (6), where it shall remain.
+Trustees between meetings of the membership, shall have general charge of the property of the church and the conduct of all its business affairs and the control of its administration, subject to these Bylaws, including the appointment of such committees and committee chairpersons as it deems necessary, and the dissolution of committees as it deems necessary All members of the Board shall be members of the church.

 2. Elections.
 Trustees will be elected by ballot for a three (3) year term at the Annual Meeting.
 Resigned Trustees will be replaced by persons named by the Nominating Committee and voted upon by the Board.
 Replacements shall serve until the next Annual Meeting at which time the congregation will vote to fill the unexpired terms.

 3. Officers.
-The Board shall elect by ballot its own officers at its first meeting after the Annual Meeting.
+The Board shall elect its own officers at its first meeting after the Annual Meeting.
 Officers shall hold their office for one year and until their successors have been elected.
 Officers shall perform the duties usually pertaining to these offices.
 All shall serve in such office for the church, as well as for the Board.

 A Treasurer shall be chosen by the Board from the membership of the church, including Trustees, based upon qualifications, and shall serve ex-officio and nonvoting to the Board, if he/she is not a Trustee.

 4. Board Meetings.
 Board Meetings shall be held monthly, at least ten (10) times a year.
-Time and place for the meetings shall be published in the newsletter at least two (2) weeks prior to the meeting.
-Five (5) Trustees shall constitute a quorum.
+Time and place for the meetings shall be published in the newsletter or notice given by mail or email at least two (2) weeks prior to the meeting.
+A simple majority of Trustees shall constitute a quorum.

 In the event of an emergency which requires action prior to the next regularly scheduled Board Meeting, a special meeting of the Board may be called by the President or by any three (3) members of the Board upon two (2) days’ notice to each member of the Board.
 Notice of such special meeting shall state the business to be transacted.